Contesting a Will from Start to Finish.

 - New South Wales Law Society Accredited Specialist in Wills & Estate Law.

-- Member of the International Society of Trust and Estate Practitioners
+- Member of the International Society of Trust and Estate Practitioners.
+Membership is considered a mark of excellence recognised internationally.

 - Associate of the Australian Legal Practice Management Association.